 - 1. Effective July 1, 2020, domestic corporation with total assets not exceeding P100 million and taxable income of P5 million and below shall be subject to 20% income tax rate while the other domestic corporations and resident foreign corporations will be subject to 25% income tax rate. - 2.
-Minimum corporate income tax (MCIT) rate reduced from 2% to 1% effective July 1, 2020, to June 30, 2023; - 3.
+Minimum corporate income tax (MCIT) rate reduced from 2% to 1% effective July 1, 2020, to June 30, 2023.
+Accordingly, the rate shall now revert to 2% effective July 1, 2023; - 3.
 The imposition of improperly accumulated earnings is repealed.